Canoe Tripping

 Algonquin Trips

-All campers will go on one of our flat water Algonquin trips, unless they wish to challenge themselves to take part in one of our whitewater or expedition trips!
+All campers will go on one of our flat water Algonquin trips which leave from and return right to camp, unless they wish to challenge themselves to take part in one of our whitewater or expedition trips!

 Grasshoppers and Dragonflies (Juniors)